MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/single-assignment-class.md

 ```

 #### Parameters
- `T`
+*T*<br/>
 The payload type of the message stored and propagated by the buffer.

 ## Members